-Are you looking at becoming more eco-friendly, but a little unsure on where to start?
-The good news is that you can make a difference by simply being more conscious of your impact on the environment.
+Are you looking for ways to become more environmentally friendly, but a little unsure on where to start?
+It can seem overwhelming at first, but the good news is that you can make a difference by simply being more mindful of your lifestyle habits.

 With the our planetary health and the state of the climate growing increasingly more fragile each year, the future of our planet is in our hands.
-The team behind Thinc Eco, have put together some easy changes that you can make today to live more sustainably.
+Thankfully, the team behind Thinc Eco have put together some simple changes that you can make today to live a more environmentally friendly life.

-Spend your weekends visiting your local produce market, it isn’t only a fun activity for the family to enjoy but will support local farmers.
+Spend your weekends visiting your local produce market, it isn’t only a fun weekend activity to enjoy, but you’ll be supporting local farmers with every purchase.
 Buying from a mass produced grocery store also means that the food has to travel more to reach your plate, so buying locally will reduce carbon footprint as the food doesn’t need to travel as far.
 Just don’t forget your reusable produce bags and a shopping bag.

 Cut down on plastics

 Did you know that every piece of plastic ever made, still exists today and will continue existing for at least 500 years?
 Plastic is very harmful for our planet and the animals.
 Yes, plastic can be a useful product but many of these products are created for single use only.

 There are many ways you can limit the amount of plastic you use starting with, switching to bamboo toothbrushes, plastic toothbrushes can take up to 400 years to decompose.
 By making the switch to a biodegradable bamboo toothbrush, you are taking a step in the right direction.

 Plastic isn’t only harmful to our planet but it also carries nasty chemicals that end up in our food, so when packing leftovers in the fridge, be sure to use other products like bamboo lunchboxes, or reusable silicone ziplock bags.